 - Be a citizen of the United States;

-- Be certified that the consumer meets the general criteria of eligibility for vocational rehabilitation services from the Office;
+- Be certified to meet the general criteria of eligibility for vocational rehabilitation services from the Office of Vocational Rehabilitation;

 - Have received a high school diploma or GED certification;

-- Have financial skills for operating a vending business;
+- Have financial skills necessary for operating a vending business;

 - Have public relations skills;

-- Have personal hygiene and appearance for meeting the public;
+- Have good personal hygiene and appearance for meeting the public;

 - Be independent in performing daily living activities;